agrc/Crash-db/Readme.md

 ### Problems
 `expecting string data` means the lookup value was not in the models table.
 Change batch size to 2 and look for a number where there should be a value.
 Add the number: None

-`string or binary data to be truncated` - run `python -m dbseeder path/to/csv's --length` and adjust sql schema
+`string or binary data to be truncated` - run `python -m crashdb path/to/csv's --length` and adjust sql schema

 `ImportError: No module named x`.
 This means that x is not installed.
 Install the windows 64 bit python 2.7 module.
 If it is installed and you are in the tox environment you need to allow global site packages.
 For example update `C:\Users\agrc-arcgis\Envs\crash\Lib\no-global-site-packags.txt` to `allow-global-site-packages.txt`.